lukaszkups/lukaszkups-old/content/projects/ror.md

 RoR is a open-source framework, written in Ruby language, created by [David Heinemeier Hansson](http://david.heinemeierhansson.com/).
 It is the first tool that I've fallen in love during my career - self-learning it gave me a lot of joy and satisfaction.

 Using RoR, I've built my BSc thesis project: Fake Personal Data Generator.
-It can generate thousands of entries, that has people names, addresses, couple different personal id document numbers, bank account numbers, birth dates etc. It has also an `export-to-.csv` files mechanism.
+It can generate thousands of entries, that contains people names, addresses, personal id document numbers, bank account numbers, birth dates etc. It has also an `export-to-.csv` files mechanism.

 One of previous site CMS was written from scratch (by me) using Ruby on Rails (current one uses Ruby static site generator - [nanoc](http://nanoc.ws)).